First Congregational Church Covenant

 - The bell that was added to the church in 1855 still rings from the present steeple.

 - In 1919, to accommodate a growing congregation, the church built a temporary “tabernacle” at the corner of Church Street and Milwaukee Avenue while they constructed the new church on the current site.

 - Three years later the new structure was turned 90 degrees and moved back on the church grounds to form a wing for Sunday School classrooms and recreational facilities.
 The sanctuary, still in use today, was added.

 - In 1959, the church building was further expanded with the addition of the education/office/chapel wing.

-- From (dates), Wauwatosa East High School used the church’s recreation area as its gym, even holding their basketball games at the church.
+- For several years, Wauwatosa High School (now Wauwatosa East) used the church’s recreation area as its gym, even holding their basketball games at the church.
 Lockers were located on First Church’s third floor.